 Professionally I could and had to drive very much on motorboats.
 Press work for the North Sea Week (NORDSEEWOCHE >>), photo productions, shuttle trips, events.
 Fast and comfortable in smooth water, but always exhausting in waves and a nuisance for the back.
 That's why I have always been interested in motor yacht design, looking for a solution to go fast in waves and to be able to take pictures.
 On the different photo productions I was able to discuss ideas with editors, so it came that I was allowed to write an article about motorboat design in 2009.
 Briefing: Not highly technical, but simple and clear.
 So I wrote this story:

 "With the lap finish I reduced the chinewalk on my bowrider."
 My new acquaintance Carlo proudly shows me his new prop - his buddy smiles mockingly: "Knut, just buy yourself a new boat with better balance!"
 I only understand Spanish.
 Well, I guess this calls for a little digression into boat design.
 Two months later, I'm in shape.
-Now I know that a full displacement hull cannot glide and glider captains need bigger wallets.
+Now I know that a full displacement hull cannot plan and planning captains need bigger wallets.
 The boat should fit into the wave it creates.
 This is an old yacht ydesigner rule.
 If you want to sail fuel-efficiently, you can use fish as a guide to the shape of the underwater hull.
 They are optimized in shape due to evolution, depending on the speed the fish has to reach.

 But with the boat, a large part of the hull is above water.
 A full displacement boat displaces the water, it remains trapped in the wave system that it generates itself: at maximum speed this consists of a bow wave and a stern wave.
 When the back of the bow wave reaches the front of the stern wave, the two waves interact.
 If the speed now increases, only the generated waves become bigger, the boat does not get much faster.
 Usually no extra horsepower helps.
 This maximum attainable speed is called hull speed.
 Really experienced designers therefore use a trick when dealing with fast full displacement yachts: By using a chine in the boat in combination with concave areas in the cross-sections, or frames, you succeed in binding the bow wave and preventing interaction with the stern wave.
 This construction is difficult, but leads to fast and fuel-efficient boats.

-Fish do not glide
+Fish do not plane

 The angle of the hull lines at the stern says a lot about the characteristics of the boat: If the wave is guided steeply upwards through the hull, the boat cannot detach itself from the wave system.